Lugh: Lugh joins the Tuatha Dé Danann

 As a young man Lugh travels to Tara to join the court of King Nuada of the Tuatha Dé Danann.
 The doorkeeper will not let him in unless he has a skill he can use to serve the king.
-He offers his services as a wright, a smith, a champion, a swordsman, a harpist, a hero, a poet, historian, a sorcerer, and a craftsman, but each time is rejected as the Tuatha Dé Danann already have someone with that skill.
+He offers his services as a wright, a smith, a champion, a swordsman, a harpist, a hero, a poet, a historian, a sorcerer, and a craftsman, but each time is rejected as the Tuatha Dé Danann already have someone with that skill.
 When Lugh asks if they have anyone with all those skills simultaneously, the doorkeeper has to admit defeat, and Lugh joins the court and is appointed Chief Ollam of Ireland.
 He wins a flagstone-throwing contest against Ogma, the champion, and entertains the court with his harp.
-The Tuatha Dé Danann are, at that time, oppressed by the Fomorians, and Lugh is amazed how meekly they accept their oppression.
+The Tuatha Dé Danann are, at that time, oppressed by the Fomorians, and Lugh is amazed at how meekly they accept their oppression.
 Nuada wonders if this young man could lead them to freedom.
 Lugh is given command over the Tuatha Dé Danann, and he begins making preparations for war.

 Sons of Tuireann

 Tuireann and Cian, Lugh's father, are old enemies, and one day his sons, Brian, Iuchar, and Iucharba spot Cian in the distance and decide to kill him.
-They find him hiding in the form of a pig, but Cian tricked the brothers into allowing him to transform back to a man before they killed him, giving Lugh the legal right to claim compensation for a father rather than just a pig.
+They find him hiding in the form of a pig, but Cian tricked the brothers into allowing him to transform back into a man before they killed him, giving Lugh the legal right to claim compensation for a father rather than just a pig.
 When they try to bury him, the ground spits his body back twice before keeping him down, and eventually confesses that it is a grave to Lugh.

 Lugh holds a feast and invites the brothers, and during it he asks them what they would demand as compensation for the murder of their father.
 They reply that death would be the only just demand, and Lugh agrees.
-He then accuses them of the murder of his father, Cian, and sets them a series of seemingly impossible quests.
+He then accuses them of the murder of his father, Cian, and sets them on a series of seemingly impossible quests.
 The brothers go on an adventure and achieve them all except the last one, which will surely kill them.
 Despite Tuireann's pleas, Lugh demands that they proceed and, when they are all fatally wounded, he denies them the use of one of the items they have retrieved, a magic pigskin which heals all wounds.
 They die of their wounds and Tuireann dies of grief over their bodies.